 But it can still, sometimes, be tough to convince people that the budget you want for your digital campaign is an appropriate use of funds.
 Whether your stakeholder thinks digital marketing doesn’t work, they don’t want to pay for it, or you just want some extra ammo for the conversation, here are a few of the major benefits to an online marketing strategy.

-When you think about it, a lot of “traditional marketing”—that is, things like billboards, magazine spreads, even television and radio commercials—is pretty scattershot.
+When you think about it, a lot of “traditional marketing” — things like billboards, magazine spreads, even television and radio commercials — is pretty scattershot.
 If you put an advertisement on the back of a city bus, a lot of people are going to see it.
 But are the people you want to sell to going to be among them?
 There are certainly ways to increase the likelihood, like picking the right publication to put your ad in, but there’s no guarantees.

 Online?
 That’s another story.
 One of the hallmarks of digital advertising platforms is the ability to target to specific audiences you choose.
-Subdivide by demographics, pick specific geographic parameters, choose interests your best customers share.
+Segment your audience, pick specific geographic parameters, choose interests your best customers share.
 Your ads will be seen by those people and only those people, the specific groups you’ve chosen.

 This means two things—first, you know that your ads are getting in front of people who are likely to want to buy from you; and second, that your ads will not be in front of people you don’t want buying from you.
 It’s pretty obvious why you’d care about the first one.
 But the second?
 Think about the amount of time, energy, and money you spend selling to people who don’t buy, or, if you’re a client-based business, on trying to iron out bad relationships with bad clients.
 And now think about how much better you would be served using your resources on better partners.